forwardemail/forwardemail.net/app/views/faq/index.md

 **Here are additional notes regarding webhooks:**

+* If you need to verify webhook payloads (to ensure they're actually coming from our server), then you can [resolve the remote client IP address client hostname using a reverse lookup](https://nodejs.org/api/dns.html#dnspromisesreverseip) – it should be either `mx1.forwardemail.net` or `mx2.forwardemail.net`.
+Alternatively you could check it against [our published IP addresses](#what-are-your-servers-ip-addresses).
+See the discussion at <https://github.com/forwardemail/free-email-forwarding/issues/235> for more insight.
 * If a webhook does not respond with a `200` status code, then we will store its response in the [error log created](#do-you-store-error-logs) – which is useful for debugging.
 * Webhook HTTP requests will retry up to 3 times every SMTP connection attempt, with a 60 second max timeout per endpoint POST request.  **Note that this does not mean that it only retries 3 times**, it will actually retry continously over time by sending a SMTP code of 421 (which indicates to the sender retry later) after the 3rd failed HTTP POST request attempt.
 This means the email will retry continuously for days until a 200 status code is achieved.
 * We will retry automatically based off the default status and error codes used in [superagent's retry method](https://ladjs.github.io/superagent/#retrying-requests) (we are maintainers).